 Where are the games broadcasted?

-Big events like the EA SPORTS FIFA 18 FUT Champions Cup in Barcelona are broadcasted live on TV and online on the streaming platform Twitch.
-Matches involving S04’s professional esport players are followed by, on average, around 80,000 people from all over Europe, and the players proudly represent the Royal Blue of Schalke – a club from the heart of the Ruhr Valley.
+Big events like the EA SPORTS FIFA FUT Champions Cups are broadcasted live on TV and online on streaming platforms as Twitch.
+Matches involving S04’s professional esport players are followed by around 80,000 people from all over Europe, and the players proudly represent the Royal Blue of Schalke – a club from the heart of the Ruhr Valley.